tornado-repositories/.github/profile/README.md

 Tornado Cash and Tornado Nova are open-source coin mixing tools that were developed by an independent team of software developers and deployed onto Ethereum and several other blockchains.
-On August 8, 2022 the Office of Foreign Assets Control (OFAC), a division of the US Treasury, [declared "Tornado Cash" and "Tornado Cash Nova" to be Specially Designated Nationals (SDNs)](https://home.treasury.gov/news/press-releases/jy0916): the result was to effectively sanction the Tornado Cash organization and its deployment on Ethereum.
+On August 8, 2022 the Office of Foreign Assets Control (OFAC), a division of the US Treasury, [declared "Tornado Cash" and "Tornado Cash Nova" to be Specially Designated Nationals (SDNs)](https://home.treasury.gov/news/press-releases/jy0916): the result was to effectively sanction the Tornado Cash organization, its software development repositories, and the main smart contract deployment on Ethereum.

 This move to sanction Tornado Cash represents the first instance in which the US government has applied economic sanctions to an open source software project.
 As a result of this announcement, several cryptocurrency